Connect to a virtual network in internal mode using Azure API Management

 - An API Management instance.
 For more information, see Create an Azure API Management instance.

 A virtual network and subnet in the same region and subscription as your API Management instance.
-A dedicated subnet is recommended but not required.

 A network security group attached to the subnet above.
 A network security group (NSG) is required to explicitly allow inbound connectivity, because the load balancer used internally by API Management is secure by default and rejects all inbound traffic.
 For specific configuration, see Configure NSG rules, later in this article.